grrr-amsterdam/garp3-httpd-docker/README.md

 Garp 3 is a PHP based platform, originating from Grrr in Amsterdam.

 You can use it with Docker Compose, or standalone.
-The Docker Compose route is practical when also running a database setup.
+The Docker Compose route is practical when you're running a database setup.
+Or anything with multiple services or instances.

 Next to the runtime, it also provides tools and dependencies for building and deployment.

-Repository on Docker Hub: [https://hub.docker.com/r/grrrnl/garp3-httpd/](`grrrnl/garp3`)
+Repository on Docker Hub: [`grrrnl/garp3`](https://hub.docker.com/r/grrrnl/garp3-httpd/)

 Example of a `docker-compose.yml` file in your project:
 ```